Top 47 The Phantom Menace Movie Facts

 The Droidikas in the battle of Naboo have no shields, as they'd be unable to get through the Gungan's shield

-The Phantom Menace Easter Eggs
+The Phantom Menace Movie Easter Eggs

 The parade music from the finale is the same melody as the Emperor's theme from Return of the Jedi, just in a major key and higher tempo.
 This subtly indicates that Palpatine is the one who truly comes out on top by the end of the film.

-ET's species can be seen in the senate. -
+ET's species can be seen in the senate.

-The only time Darth Maul blinks in The Phantom Menace (1999) is right after Obi-Wan Kenobi cuts him in half -
+The only time Darth Maul blinks in The Phantom Menace (1999) is right after Obi-Wan Kenobi cuts him in half

 A pod from the movie 2001: A Space Odyssey can be seen in Watto's junkyard on Tatooine

 Lucas used a practical effect for Jar Jar's arm.
 For one shot of The Last Jedi (2017) Rian Johnson used a practical effect for Snoke's arm.
-The 2 roles with these scenes in common are portrayed by the pioneers of Motion Capture; Ahmed Best and Andy Serkis -
+The 2 roles with these scenes in common are portrayed by the pioneers of Motion Capture; Ahmed Best and Andy Serkis

-In Star Wars Episode 1: The Phantom Menace, E.T.'s species can be seen represented in the senate.
-This is in response to Speilberg hiding Star Wars easter eggs in many of his films, including E.T. -
+Star Wars Episode 1: The Phantom Menace, E.T.'s species can be seen represented in the senate.
+This is in response to Speilberg hiding Star Wars easter eggs in many of his films, including E.T.

-Saw this "Maz Kanata" statue in Anakin's bedroom in Star Wars Episode 1 (1999) -
+Saw this "Maz Kanata" statue in Anakin's bedroom in Star Wars Episode 1 (1999)

 During the scene when Padme brings up Palpatine should become chancellor, you can see E.T's kind in a pod celebrating

-The Phantom Menace Hidden Details
+The Phantom Menace Movie Foreshadowing

 When Queen Amidala announces she is heading back to Naboo, You can see a seemingly concerned senator Palpatine give the slightest smirk right before the scene changes.